sarahgemp04/CPFlicksApp/README.md

 [X] Poster images are loaded using the UIImageView category in the AFNetworking Library.
 [X] User sees a loading state while waiting for the movies API [X] User can pull to refresh the movie list.
+[X] User can view movie details by tapping on a cell.
+[X] User can select from a tab bar for either Now Playing or Top Rated movies.
+[X] Customized selection effect of the Collection View Cells-- none.

 The following OPTIONAL user stories are complete:

 [X] Movies are displayed using a CollectionView instead of a tableView [X] All images fade in as they are loading.
-[X] Customize UI - Nav bar color - translucent background and themed title color and tint color.
-Add small title to collection view cells underneath picture.
+[X] Customize UI - Nav bar color - translucent background and themed title color and tint color [X] Add small title to collection view cells underneath picture.
+[X] Added images to the tabBar
+[X] User can search for a movie --> Going to work on it.
+[X] Displays a network error when cannot retrieve data from API --> Going to work on it.
+[X] For faster load time, will display lower resolution images first --> Going to work on it.

-Time Spent: 12 hours spent in total, roughly.
+Time Spent: 4-5 hours spent in total, roughly.

 The following ADDITIONAL user stories are completed:

-[X] Add second view where prepareForSegue method is overwritten to send information from the pushed cell to the new viewController.
 [X] Displays extra information about the movie: Viewer Rating, how many people voted, release year.
 [X] Image on second view also fades in once segue is called.
 [X] Edited title label to wrap/shrink text as needed.